-St Patrick's mental health services have recently joined with many other health care providers in recognising participation in gardening as a valuable tool in the recovery process.
-The hospital opened its very own garden for use by service users in the spring of 2016 and has been running regular gardening groups since.
+Our St Patrick's University Hospital (SPUH) opened its very own garden for use by service users in spring 2016 and has been running regular gardening groups since.
 The primary aim of these groups has been to promote the value of gardening as a positive lifestyle choice.

-- It provides us with an opportunity to nurture
+- provides us with an opportunity to nurture

-- It gives us the ability to connect with living things
+- gives us the ability to connect with living things

-- The increase in serotonin and dopamine (happy hormones) and decrease in cortisol (the stress hormone)
+- increases serotonin and dopamine (happy hormones) and decreases cortisol (the stress hormone)

-- A place to vent anger and aggression
+- offers a place to vent anger and aggression

-Thrive a leading UK charity in disability and gardening has suggested that gardening can help people connect with others and thereby reduce feelings of isolation and loneliness.
-This is particularly relevant in the area of mental health as so many individuals with mental health difficulties become isolated from their communities.
+Thrive, a leading United Kingdom (UK) charity in disability and gardening, has suggested that gardening can help people connect with others and thereby reduce feelings of isolation and loneliness.
+This is particularly relevant in the area of mental health, as so many individuals with mental health difficulties become isolated from their communities.

 - Spend time in nature, a local park or your own garden.

-- Continue or take-up using your existing garden space / find a local allotment or community garden.
+- Find a local allotment or community garden.

 - Visit one of the many Royal Horticulture Society of Ireland gardens for simple garden appreciation.